kylemclean/capstone-projects-portal/README.md

 ### Initial setup of development servers

+> [!NOTE]
+> If you are using a dev container for your development environment,
+> make sure to run commands in the VS Code terminal attached to the dev container.

 1. Ensure that `backend/.env` and `frontend/.env` exist and are configured according to the [Configuring the environment](#configuring-the-environment) section.

-2. Install all dependencies.
+2. Run this command in the root of the repo to install all dependencies.
    This will install all Python and npm packages for the backend and frontend.

 ```
 npm run install-all-dependencies